davidwdraper/EFFV2/backend/docs/adr/adr0080-service-runtime.md

-adr0080-service-sandbox
+adr0080-service-runtime

-# ADR-0080: Service Sandbox (SvcSandbox) — Transport-Agnostic Service Runtime
+# ADR-0080: Service Runtime (SvcRuntime) — Transport-Agnostic Service Runtime

 ## Status

 WORK IN PROGRESS — Accepted (Iterative)

-This ADR intentionally defines a *living* contract.
+This ADR intentionally defines a _living_ contract.
 It will evolve as implementation and testing reveal sharper boundaries.

 ## Context